 John Locke said it perfectly when referring to his novel, A Girl Like You.
 “Who’s gonna get hurt if you brake a flippin’ rule once in awhile?
 I get a lot of criticism from purists for my writing, but I can live with it, because English teachers aren’t my target audience.
 Not all English teachers.
 Just the cool ones.”

 But most of all, I am grateful for every day that I am lucky enough to wake up and write knowing so many wonderful people, authors included, who are a part of my life.
-And as long as my characters, I’m not mentioning any particular names, they know who they are, restrain themselves and stop telling me their dialogue is much better than mine, I am good to go.
+And as long as my fictional characters, I’m not mentioning any particular names, they know who they are, restrain themselves and stop telling me their dialogue is much better than mine, I am good to go.

-My advice?
 Be grateful.
+Life is too short.
 Give thanks.

 Chase your dreams, not someone else’s.
-Remember, every day is a blessing.